CSW-ASEAN TOD: Background

-Although the Transjakarta Corridor 13 has been operating since August 13, 2017, Transjakarta buses had not been able to stop at the CSW BRT station yet for more than four years.
+Although the Transjakarta Corridor 13 has been operating since August 13, 2017, buses had not been able to stop at the CSW BRT station yet for more than four years.
 This is because its position is too high (about 24 meters from the ground) and does not have facilities to facilitate priority passengers, especially the elderly, people with disabilities, pregnant women, and mothers/fathers carrying toddlers.
 In 2018, Transjakarta had planned that the CSW bus stop could be connected to the ASEAN Headquarters MRT station through the procurement of elevators, but this failed to be implemented.

 In 2019, the Jakarta Provincial Government held a CSW integration building design competition, responding to the MRT Jakarta service which began operating that year.
 As a result, the "Cakra Selaras Wahana" design was chosen as the basis for the implementation of development.
 It is planned that the construction based on the design will cost IDR 30 billion.

 The construction of this transportation hub began in January 2020 and is targeted to operate in August 2020.
 However, this building can only be completed in mid-2021.
-On December 22, 2021, this building was officially opened during the trial period.
+On December 22, 2021, this building was officially opened.